kapong/vascx_simplify/docs/BATCH_PROCESSING_SUMMARY.md

 Successfully implemented batch processing support with automatic batch splitting for all model types in `vascx_simplify`, maintaining 100% backward compatibility.

-**IMPORTANT UPDATE**: Performance testing revealed that **batch processing does NOT improve speed for heatmap regression models** due to sliding window complexity.
-Batch size primarily affects GPU memory usage, not performance.
+**IMPORTANT UPDATE**: Performance testing revealed that **batch processing does NOT improve speed for any model types** in this project.
+Batch size primarily affects GPU memory usage and allows processing multiple images in one call, but does not provide performance benefits.

 ## ✨ Key Features Implemented